LucaAmbrogioni/Brancher/README.md

 # Brancher: An Object-Oriented Variational Probabilistic Programming Library

 Brancher allows design and train differentiable Bayesian models using stochastic variational inference.
-Brancher is based on the deep learning framework Chainer.
+Brancher is based on the deep learning framework PyTorch.

 ## Building probabilistic models ##
 Probabilistic models are defined symbolically.
 Random variables can be created as follows: